Cultural impact of Coldplay: Reshaping rock music

 Coldplay are considered one of the most influential groups of the 21st century.
 According to Steve Baltin from Forbes, they have become the standard for the contemporary alternative scene, while their "consistent performing and adventuresome work" led them grow "into one of the finest live bands in all of music".
-Afisha's Sergey Stepanov defended that they inherited the ability to make alternative rock mainstream from U2 and labelled them as "the Beatles of the 21st century" for their hit-making talent and potential heft.
-Writing for Paste, Lizzie Manno commented that Coldplay's rise prior to their second album, from small venues to arenas, evolved into something unthinkable for bands during the 2010s and 2020s decades.
+Afisha's Sergey Stepanov defended that they inherited the ability to make alternative rock mainstream from U2 and regarded them as "the Beatles of the 21st century" for their hit-making talent and potential heft.
+Lizzie Manno wrote for Paste that Coldplay's rise from small venues to arenas before A Rush of Blood to the Head (2002) evolved into an unthinkable phenomenon for bands during the 2010s and 2020s.

 Moreover, she said they left a "huge mark on radio rock" for years to come and inspired the "subsequent wave of pop rock", citing Bastille, Civil Twilight, Hozier, Keane, Kodaline and the Script as examples.
 While discussing key events in the genre's history for The Guardian, Kitty Empire stated that British music "struggled to define itself" with the end of britpop until Coldplay ushered in a "fresh timbre of songwriting" which had "yearning melancholy, buoyed by a sense of uplift".
-Similarly, the band were credited with presenting piano-driven soft rock styles to the new millennium.
+Similarly, the band were credited with introducing piano-driven soft rock to the new millennium.

 Jon O'Brien from the Recording Academy claimed in his 20th anniversary review of Parachutes (2000) that the album "ushered in a new wave of mild-mannered guitar bands" and helped "to open the floodgates for those who didn't subscribe to the Rock N' Roll Star way of thinking", impacting the works of acts like the Fray and OneRepublic.
 He also noticed that several bands formed before Coldplay (such as Snow Patrol) eventually adopted a similar guitar template.
 Commenting on their impact and the shifts British rock music has experienced, The Telegraphs Neil McCormick mentioned the band are "what rock looks like when it has evolved to meet the needs of a new musical era, adapting to technological and stylistic change and emotional and sociological shifts, creating rock that is empathic, inclusive and in tune with the social constructs of post-millennial youth culture".
 Tom Breihan from Stereogum hailed them as the genre's unifiers, since the decline of nu metal and post-grunge had previously generated a fractious landscape.